omidarmat/onLearn/react.md

 The cleanup function is an optional part of any effect.
 It means that we don't have to include this cleanup function in every effect that we create.
 But if we need to execute some code after a component is unmounted, or if we need to do so right before the effect is executed again, we should use the effect's cleanup function.

 So as a practical guideline, remember that using a cleaup function becomes necessary whenever the side effect you introduced is executed again when the component is re-rendered or unmounted.
-For example, if you have implemented an HTTP request in your effect, this may create a situation in which your component re-renders while your first request is being done, starting a new second HTTP request, leading to the **race condition** bug.
+For example, if you have implemented an HTTP request in your effect, this may create a situation in which your component re-renders while your first request is being done, starting a new second HTTP request, leading to the race condition bug.
 So you need to cleanup the previous request in such situations.
 Other examples include API subscription, starting a timer, or adding an event listener.

 > Remember a good rule about introducing effects: each effect should do only one thing. use the `useEffect` hook for each side effect seperately.
 This makes effects easier to cleanup.

-## **The Context API**
+## The Context API

 Let's start with the problem that the context API solves.
 Imagine an application where you need to pass state into multiple deeply nested child components.

 The first solution that comes to mind is to simply pass the state variable as props all the way down until it reaches the components that need the state.
 However, this will create a new problem, because passing props down through multiple levels in the tree can become inconvenient.
 This problem is called prop drilling.

-> Remember that we previously mentioned **component composition** as a possible solution.
+> Remember that we previously mentioned component composition as a possible solution.
 But it is not always possible.
 Component composition with the `children` prop does not always solve this problem.

 We need a way of directly passing down state from a parent component into a deeply nested child component.
 React has already thought of that and has provided us with the Context API.
 The context API allows components everywhere in the tree to read state that a context shares.

 First of all, the context API is a system to pass data throughout the app without manually passing props down the component tree.
-It essentially allows us to **broadcast global state** to the entire app.
+It essentially allows us to broadcast global state to the entire app.

-### **The provider**
+### The provider

-The first part of the Context API is the **Provider**.
+The first part of the Context API is the Provider.
 The provider gives all child components access to a `value`.
 This provider can sit everywhere in the component tree, but it is common to place it at the very top.

-### **The value**
+### The value

-The second part of the Context API is the **value** that the provider provides to the components.
+The second part of the Context API is the value that the provider provides to the components.
 The value is the data that we want to broadcast through the provider.
 We pass this value into the provider.
 This value usually contains one or more state variables and even some setter functions.

-### **Consumers**
+### Consumers

-Finally, we have the **Consumers**.
+Finally, we have the Consumers.
 Consumers are all the components that subscribe to the context, and therefore are able to read the provided context value.

 Now you might ask, what happens when the context value changes?
 When the context value is updated, all consumers of that value will get re-rendered.
 This means that now we have a new way in which component instances can be re-rendered.
 We already knew that state updates re-render a component, but now we know that an update to a context value also re-renders a component as long as that component is subscribed to that context.

-### **Creating and providing a context**
+### Creating and providing a context

 We usually create a context in the top component of our application which is usually the `App` component.
 Inside this file (or component function), we call the `createContext()` function that is provided to us by React.
 Make sure that you import it from React first.
 This function returns a context that we can store in a variable.
 Into the `createContext` function we could pass a default value for the context.
 However, we usually never do that becasue that value can never change over time.
 So we normally leave the function empty or pass `null` into it.